 Suggest a Resource

 The TCC Library welcomes recommendations for purchases of books, e-books, videos, periodicals and databases.
-The forms for suggestions are located on the "Suggest a Resource" link on the library homepage.
+The forms for suggestions are located on the "Suggest a Resource" link on both the Find a Book and Find Videos pages.
 We do our best to accommodate requests as our budget allows.

 Metro Campus Library: 918.595.7172 | Northeast Campus Library: 918.595.7501 | Southeast Campus Library: 918.595.7701 | West Campus Library: 918.595.8010